drg-strat-roulette/drg-strat-roulette/README.md

     -   [ ] Tell you which strats are "new" in general
 -   [ ] Way to see the list of of all strategies
 -   [ ] Provide possible ways to determine who does what
+-   [ ] Prevent multiple strategies that conflict with one another (how?)

 ## Possible features

 -   [ ] Like/dislike strategies to globally tweak their weightings
+    -   Store total positive, total negative
 -   [ ] Select difficulty range for generated strategies
     -   [ ] Mode to continually increase difficulty until a strategy is failed
     -   [ ] Provide feedback to increase/decrease a strategy's listed difficulty
+        -   Store total votes, and total difficulty points.
+Divide in UI.
 -   [ ] Shared sessions

 ## Development server